What's on

 Nearby on IrelandMe

-• Bushmills - The village three kilometres from the stones, with the Old Bushmills Distillery (the licence dates to 1608) and a narrow-gauge heritage railway that runs to the Causeway and back along the old tram line
+• Bushmills - Three kilometres from the stones; home to Old Bushmills Distillery (licensed since 1608) and the narrow-gauge heritage railway that runs the old tram route to the Causeway

-• Portballintrae - A horseshoe bay half a mile from Bushmills where the Causeway Coast Way starts its off-road run to the Giant’s Causeway through the dunes
+• Portballintrae - A horseshoe bay half a mile from Bushmills where the Causeway Coast Way begins its off-road run through the dunes toward the Giant’s Causeway